 On the iPhone that needs internet access, open up the Wi-Fi settings and select the network you want to connect to.
 This needs to be the exact same network that the other iPhone is already connected.
 After you've selected it, the "Enter Password" screen will show up.

 Now the iPhone already connected to the Wi-Fi network needs to be unlocked in order for this to work.
-If it's your iPhone, simply enter the passcode or use Touch ID to unlock it.
+If it's your iPhone, simply enter the passcode or use Touch ID or Face ID to unlock it.
 If the iPhone belongs to someone else, politely ask them to do this.